oupadhyay/ojasw/content/resume/epsilon.md

 ---
-role: CTO
 title: Epsilon Hacks
+role: Director of Technology
 start: Aug 2020
-end: Present
+end: June 2021

-date: 2020-02-01
+date: Aug 2020

-type: job
+type: project
 ---

-More details.
+Helped design, develop, and deploy the website for Epsilon Hacks, a hackathon for high schoolers from around the world